rokkro/tmat/README.md

 ## Notes:
   #### Menus:
 1. Menus are designed to make it simple to use this program.
-They will, however, generate an unholy amount of console ouput.
+They will, however, generate an unholy amount of console ouput from navigation.
 2. Run `menu_main.py` for complete access to all the menus/functions.

   #### Config.py: